List of Craig of the Creek characters: Omar

-Omar, formerly The Green Poncho, is a 12-year-old boy who comes from the other side of the Creek.
+Omar, formerly The Green Poncho and credited as Poncho in his first appearance, is a 12-year-old boy who comes from the other side of the Creek.
 In his first appearance, he came off as enigmatic and hardly spoke, but grabbed Craig's attention.
 The Stump Kids did not know what to make of him, only that he was insistent that they never come back.
 However, Craig soon learned that the mysterious Green Poncho was, in fact, an ally and trying to protect them from the totalitarian regime from his side.
 Since then, he has been on various adventures with the Stump Kids, usually as a way to get back at King Xavier, the leader of the other side.
-In "Into the Overpast," he was shown to be close friends with Maya, Xavier's right hand.
+In "Into the Overpast", he was shown to be close friends with Maya, Xavier's right hand.
 They met young Xavier and became close friends with him.
 When Xavier ascended the throne, he had Omar and Maya fight for the role of his best friend.
 He took the title of the Green Poncho from the previous holder Michelle Green.

 Omar speaks with a monotone voice and keeps a very deadpan expression.
 He was once a very energetic boy and very fun-loving, but the trauma of Maya leaving him for Xavier made him the way he is.
 He takes his job very seriously at the Creek and will get rough whenever someone challenges him.
 He does have a calmer side and lowered his defenses when he met Craig and his friends.
 Craig seems to look up to him.
 Whether he realizes this or not is unknown.
 Ironically, the only person who seems capable of putting a smile on his face is J.P. whose jokes are enough to make him laugh really hard.